A baccalaureate degree from a

 the repeated grade is higher than the

-A student may repeat up to two courses with a grade of “C-” or above to improve his grade point average.
+Students may repeat up to two courses with a grade of “C-” or above to improve their grade point average.
 With approval of the

-Seminary or Graduate Committee, a student lacking grade points may take additional
+Seminary or Graduate Committee, students lacking grade points may take additional

 courses to make up the grade-point deficiency.

 than twice.
 Students must secure the permission of the Registrar any time a course is repeated.
 Audited courses may not be